mcpgovernance/mcp-profile-docs/source/extensions/dataParameters/index.rst

 951  name                         Name of the term                                                                                               M                         1                CharacterString                     FreeText
 952  type                         Type of term                                                                                                   M                         1                CodeList                            DP_TypeCode
 953  usedInDataset                Flag to indicate whether the parameter is used in the dataset                                                  M                         1                Boolean
-953  vocabularyRelationship       Information about relationship between this term and a vocabulary of terms                                     O                         N                Class                               DP_VocabularyRelationship
+953  vocabularyRelationship       Information about relationship between this term and term or terms from a vocabulary                           O                         N                Class                               DP_VocabularyRelationship
 954  localDefinition              Definition of the term if not available from a vocabulary service or as extracted from a vocabulary service    O                         1                CharacterString                     FreeText
 ===  ===========================  =============================================================================================================  ========================  ===============  ==================================  ===============================